Aleksandar Džikić: Media career

 In parallel with his coaching career, Džikić has had various basketball-related media engagements in his native Serbia.

-From August 2002, KK Partizan's assistant coach Džikić began writing an online blog/column on the B92.net portal's sports section.
+In August 2002, KK Partizan's assistant coach Džikić began writing an online blog/column on the B92.net portal's sports section.
 Written with irregular frequency, the column continued until November 2007 by which time Džikić had moved on to become the assistant coach with the Minnesota Timberwolves.

 From 2020 until 2021, Džikić co-hosted a podcast named Blok po blok with the Sport Klub sportscaster and television personality Srđan Radojević.